EGI-Federation/fedcloud-catchall-operations/deploy/README.md

 Deployment is performed in 2 phases:

 1. Terraforming the VM where the cloud-info-provider is run
-1. Configuring the VM with ansible to run the cloud-info-provider
+1. Configuring the VM with Ansible to run the cloud-info-provider

-Everything is managed automatically via GitHub Actions, on pull-requests the terraform plan is updated and when merging, it's applied and ansible is run on the resulting infrastructure.
+Everything is managed automatically via GitHub Actions, on pull-requests the terraform plan is updated and when merging, it's applied and Ansible is run on the resulting infrastructure.

 ### Secrets